-The Registrar and Transfer Agent as well as the Paying Agent for the Fund is BNP Paribas - Luxembourg Branch, whose registered office is at 60, Avenue John F. Kennedy, L-1855 Luxembourg.
+The Registrar and Transfer Agent of the Fund is BNP Paribas - Luxembourg Branch whose registered office is at 60, Avenue John F. Kennedy, L-1855 Luxembourg.
 It was appointed by the Management Company as an agent to ensure that the register is kept, one of the three main activities of the UCI administration, as explained in more detail in the section of the prospectus "UCI administrator".
 This includes all tasks necessary to maintain the fund register, including the execution of applications and orders for the subscription, conversion, redemption and transfer of units.